BerryGelan/api/README.md

 # Note

+* !!!
+Pull in Insomnia to keep in sync!
-* When working with Insomnia check proxy, off VPN - uncheck it
+* When working on VPN:
+  * un/check proxy settings in Insomnia
+  * enable/disable .npmrc proxy and registry parameters

 # Testing